zapier/zapier-platform/packages/cli/docs/cli.md

 **Flags**
 * `-t, --template` | The template to start your integration with.
 One of `[basic-auth | callback | custom-auth | digest-auth | dynamic-dropdown | files | minimal | oauth1-trello | oauth2 | openai | search-or-create | session-auth | typescript]`.
 * `-m, --module` | Choose module type: CommonJS or ES Modules.
 Only enabled for Typescript and Minimal templates.
 One of `[commonjs | esm]`.
+* `-l, --language` | Choose the language to use for your new integration.
+Defaults to JavaScript.
+One of `[javascript | typescript]`.
 * `-d, --debug` | Show extra debugging output.

 **Examples**
 * `zapier init myapp`
 * `zapier init ./path/myapp --template oauth2`
 * `zapier init ./path/myapp --template minimal --module esm`
+* `zapier init ./path/myapp --template oauth2 --language typescript`

 ## integrations